AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/development-tools.md

 ---
-title: Set up the Development Tooling for AEM as a Cloud Service Development
+title: Set up the development tools for AEM as a Cloud Service development
 description: Set up a local development machine with all the baseline tooling required to develop against AEM locally.
 feature:
 topics: development